Documentation

 ctx_search

-Search entries using hybrid full-text and vector similarity.
+Search entries using hybrid full-text and vector similarity, fused with Reciprocal Rank Fusion.

 | Parameter | Type | Description |